Let’s talk about the EuroAce metal detector.

 Garrett Euro Ace Modes & Features

-Custom search mode can be used to save your own custom search patterns and also allows you to tweak settings according to the ground conditions you are searching on.
+Save your own custom search patterns and you can tweak settings according to the ground conditions you are searching on.

 Often said that the ACE 250 is the most popular Garrett metal detector I do believe now due to price decreases that the Euro Ace sells more frequently.